Cicada-Software/cicada/docs/installing.md

 such as [ngrok](https://ngrok.com/).
 In addition, `CICADA_DOMAIN` must be a plain domain name, that is, it should not start with `https://` or end with `/`.

-`CICADA_USER` can be anything, but it must not be empty.
-It is used to create a unique app id on GitHub.
-It is best to use your GitHub username as the value for `CICADA_USER`.
+`CICADA_USER` is an optional string (typically your GitHub username) which is used to create a unique app id for your GitHub App.
+If you don't set this environment variable, a random string will be used to make your app id unique.

 ### Creating GitHub App